Azerbaijan–Israel relations: 21st century

 April 2017 marked the 25th anniversary of the establishment of diplomatic ties between Israel and Azerbaijan.
 A congratulatory letter to the President of Azerbaijan Ilham Aliyev from the Israeli Prime Minister Benjamin Netanyahu included:Israel is proud to have been one of the first nations to recognize the independent Republic of Azerbaijan.
 In the quarter-century since, our countries have built a solid relationship based on genuine friendship between the Jewish and Azerbaijani peoples. ...
 Azerbaijan is a model of inter-faith and multicultural harmony in an area fraught with religious and ethnic rivalries.
 Like you, Israel is a beacon of stability and tolerance in an unstable region.
 Despite the challenges we face, we have both succeeded in creating thriving economies and vibrant, prosperous and peace-seeking societies.Israeli–Azerbaijani ties strengthened since the very early 1990s.
 The strategic relationship included cooperation in trade and security matters, cultural and educational exchanges, etc. Relations entered a new phase in August 1997 during the visit of the then Israeli prime minister Benjamin Netanyahu to Baku.
 Since then Israel has been developing closer ties with Azerbaijan and has helped modernize the Armed Forces of Azerbaijan.
 The Israeli military has been a major provider of battlefield aviation, artillery, anti-tank, and anti-infantry weaponry to Azerbaijan.

 In March 2017, several regional tours were made by the Israeli envoy to Azerbaijan to deepen economic cooperation in the spheres of economy, agriculture, and tourism: Azerbaijan and Israel abolished double taxation between the two countries in April 2017.

 During his speech at the 72nd session of the UN General Assembly on September 19, 2017, Netanyahu mentioned the expansion of cooperation between the two countries.

 In January 2019, the State Border Service of Azerbaijan purchased SkyStriker kamikazes from Israel's Elbit Systems.
 Azerbaijan became the first foreign buyer of SkyStrikers.

 During the 2020 Nagorno-Karabakh war with Armenia, Azerbaijan deployed Israeli-made weapons on Armenian targets.
 In March 2023 Azerbaijan opened its embassy in Israel.

 In February 2024, Azerbaijani President Aliyev met with Israeli President Herzog, reaffirming bilateral relations between Israel and Azerbaijan amid the ongoing Gaza war.
 Azerbaijan is a major oil supplier to Israel and has resisted pressure to cut ties with Israel over the Gaza war.

+In January 2026, Israeli and Azerbaijani officials met in Baku to discuss ongoing cooperation in digital development and transport.
+The meeting involved Azerbaijan’s Deputy Minister of Digital Development and Transport Samir Mammadov and Israeli Ambassador Ronen Krausz, who reviewed progress since the fourth session of the bilateral joint commission held in November 2025.

+During the talks, the sides exchanged updates on existing cooperation projects, including the Azerbaijan Cybersecurity Center and the Vistar Center of Excellence established with Israeli partners in the aerospace and technology sectors.
+They also discussed future priority areas such as digitalisation of transport, urban mobility, artificial intelligence, innovation and startup support, and human capital development, building on earlier collaboration between the two countries in cybersecurity and advanced technologies.